Skip to Main Content

 Anna Miner’s (12) bubbly smile never fails to brighten someone’s day.
 Whether it’s her striking dance moves on stage, her leadership in guiding others or her selflessness in caring for children,...

 “I think people are pretty universally similar.
 Even though my school in Thailand was a relatively different environment to Harker, we are stressed about the same things, we enjoy the same things, we have the same exact teenage struggles.
-And its awesome.
-I really wish these different friend groups I made in high school somehow came together because its like everyone would get along really well and it would be a super enjoyable experience,” Brandon Lin (12) said.
+And it's awesome.
+I really wish these different friend groups I made in high school somehow came together because it's like everyone would get along really well and it would be a super enjoyable experience,” Brandon Lin (12) said.

 Humans of Harker: Finding unity in diversity